 Unlike large gas-powered models, most handheld cordless blowers are compact and lightweight.
 Although the lengths of the airflow discharge nozzles are comparable, many cordless models weigh less than 4 or 5 pounds.
+However, the battery can add anywhere from 1 to 5 pounds, depending on capacity.
 A typical gas-powered blower can weigh up to 15 pounds, but modern models are closer to 10.

 The size of the batteries used for different models varies greatly.
-Some units feature lower voltages, like 18V, with higher amp-hour ratings.
-Other models might feature higher voltages, such as 80V, and lower amp-hours.
+Some units feature lower voltages, like 18V, with higher Ah ratings.
+Other models might feature higher voltages, such as 80V, and lower Ah.
 Most of the best cordless blowers feature plenty of runtime, between 45 to 60 minutes, but some higher-powered or light-duty models might offer only 30 minutes.

-Runtime isn’t the only measurement you should consider when shopping for a cordless blower.
-A blower’s CFM (cubic feet per minute, a measurement of volume) and airspeed (MPH) both determine the size of yard each model is appropriate for.
+Runtime isn’t the only measurement you’ll want to consider when shopping for a cordless blower.
+A blower’s CFM ( a measurement of volume) and airspeed (mph) both determine the yard size each model is appropriate for.

-Smaller yards (⅛ to ½ acre) might do well with a lighter-duty model, such as one that produces around 75 to 200 CFM and 100 MPH airspeed.
-For medium-size yards (½ to 1 acre), a medium-duty blower is more suitable, with CFM in the 200-400 range and speeds around 100 MPH.
-But for larger yards (over an acre) or heavily forested yards, a heavy-duty model that produces more than 400 CFM and wind speeds in excess of 115 MPH are better suited for the job.
+Smaller yards (one eighth to half acre) might do well with a lighter-duty model, such as one that produces around 75 to 200 CFM and 100 mph airspeed.
+For medium-size yards (half to one acre), a medium-duty blower is more suitable, with CFM in the 200 to 400 range and speeds around 100 mph.
+But for larger yards (over an acre) or heavily forested yards, a heavy-duty model that produces more than 400 CFM and wind speeds in excess of 115 mph are better suited for the job.